IsayIsee/routeros_hotspot_generator/README.md

-# The Ultimate standalone Hotspot PIN generator for RouterOS
+# The Ultimate standalone Hotspot PIN generator for RouterOS (Hack version)

-There is a simple script writen in PHP to generate PINs to connect a Hotspot, using RouterOS using the routeros-api by **Denis Basta**: https://github.com/BenMenking/routeros-api/blob/master/routeros_api.class.php without using User Manager.
+There is a simple script writen in Hack to generate PINs to connect a Hotspot, using RouterOS using the routeros-api by **Denis Basta**: https://github.com/BenMenking/routeros-api/blob/master/routeros_api.class.php without using User Manager.

 An Appliance with Tiny Core Linux ready-to-use (after proper configuration) is included on OVA format (VMWare) configured with Bridged network device, as the PIN generator server.
 (You still need your device with RouterOS).

 ## The script consist in two parts

-* The Backend: PHP script for console that generate random PINs, store into a SQLite DB and add them as Hotspot username into the RouterOS.
+* The Backend: Hack script for console that generate random PINs, store into a SQLite DB and add them as Hotspot username into the RouterOS.
 This is intended to be executed daily using a cronjob.
 This can be easily ported to other languages using the other languages available at https://wiki.mikrotik.com/wiki/Manual:API

-* The Frontend: PHP script (either for www and console) that queries to the DB and outputs a random PIN from it.
+* The Frontend: Hack script (either for www and console) that queries to the DB and outputs a random PIN from it.
 This can also be ported to any other language that support SQLite.

 ## Requiriments

-* php 5.5 or above (both cli and cgi/fpm/apache_mod)
+* Hack 3.12 or above

 ## Setup